 EfficientIP’s 2016 global DNS security survey doesn’t just show the global picture; it lets us drill down into regional differences between various major marketplaces.
-We’ve already looked at the results from the US and European markets, and in this second in a series of regional explorations, we’re now looking at the results from Asia, from which EfficientIP interviewed 200 different companies as part of its survey.
+We’ve already looked at the results from the USA and European markets, and in this second in a series of regional explorations, we’re now looking at the results from Asia, from which EfficientIP interviewed 200 different companies as part of its survey.

 Asia is home to many of the world’s most advanced economies, driving the global economy with its exports.
 It’s also the home of some of the fastest growing ones, jumping straight into the information age, building smart cities and implementing digital citizenship programs.
 With increasing reliance on digital technologies, APAC is becoming a growing target for online criminals, one where enhanced security tooling can make a big difference very quickly.